cybercongress/go-cyber/docs/cyberd.md

 Alongside these principles, there are _requirements_ such as performance, usability, and scalability.
 Keep reading.
 We discuss everything step by step.

-## Design Rationale
+## Design Rationale (switch from CID to domain registries)

 The idea of a permanent web behind IPFS is beautiful in its simplicity.
 Every unique _piece of data_ has the unique address:

 >

-Using this address this piece of data can be found in a global data structure called MerkleDAG [DAG] (logical representation of data storage) across peer-to-peer IPFS network using bulletproof DHT.
+Using this address this piece of data can be found in a global data structure called MerkleDAG [DAG] (logical representation of data storage) across peer-to-peer IPFS network using DHT.
 Nodes are weakly incentivized for fair data exchange using BitSwap protocol.
 This link can point to _any_ piece of data such as GIT object, BitTorent link, Bitcoin block, JSON document, picture, video, plain binary data or even a small piece of text:

 >